evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

           - de:ad:be:ef:de:ad # both ESSIDs and BSSIDs are supported
 ```

-If instead you prefer to completely opt-out by also disabling signaling:
+If you would prefer instead to completely opt-out, also disabling signaling:

 ```yaml
 main: